algorandfoundation/algokit-cli/docs/architecture-decisions/2023-01-12_smart-contract-deployment.md

 There are a few possible approaches that could be taken by AlgoKit to help facilitate this:

 1. **Documentation** - Include documentation that recommends this kind of testing and provides examples for how to implement it
-2. **Manual testing** - Encourage a manual testing approach using (for example) the ABI user interface in dAppFlow, by providing an AlgoKit CLI command that sends the user there along with the ABI definition and contract ID resulting in a manual testing experience for the deployed contract with low friction
+2. **Manual testing** - Encourage a manual testing approach using (for example) the App Lab in Lora, by providing an AlgoKit CLI command that sends the user there along with the ABI definition and contract ID resulting in a manual testing experience for the deployed contract with low friction
 3. **Automated integration tests** - Facilitate automated testing by issuing real transactions against a LocalNet and/or TestNet network
 4. **Automated dry run tests** - Facilitate automated testing using the [Dry Run endpoint](https://developer.algorand.org/docs/rest-apis/algod/v2/#post-v2tealdryrun) to simulate what would happen when executing the contract under certain scenarios (e.g. [Graviton](https://github.com/algorand/graviton/blob/main/graviton/README.md))
 5. **TEAL emulator** - Facilitate automated testing against a TEAL emulator (e.g. [Algo Builder Runtime](https://algobuilder.dev/api/runtime/index.html))